SergeyRock/nightscout-watcher/README.md

 The main settings are:
 - Nightscout site URL (required field)
-- Count of entries to receive
+- Hours to receive data
-- Time interval to check new data (secs)
+- Time interval to check new data (in seconds)
 - Unit of measure (mmol/l or mg/dl).
 Mg/dl is used by default.
 - Time-zone correction in hours

 ## Diagram options
 ![N|Solid](https://raw.githubusercontent.com/SergeyRock/nightscout-watcher/master/screenshots/Settings.Diagram.jpg)

 It allows to set up different glucose data to show on diagram such as: